PaperPrototype/spark-v6/README.md

 There is also a list of the most important questions that I have **not** figured out:

 1.
-    Who is gonna make the course other than me?
+    Who is gonna make the course's other than me?
 Should we hire teachers?
 I personally like making courses, but this is not going to work long term.
 2.
-    How are we going to break even while we continue to develop the site.
+    How are we going to break even (profit) while we continue to develop the site.
 How can we increase our runway as much as possible!
     - google ads
         - this needs to be done as soon as possible.
     - a few high demand niche courses